Category: Holidays

 How to Spend It:

-• Attend a Memorial Day parade in cities like Washington, D.C., or Chicago.
+• Attend a Memorial Day ceremony or parade in cities like D.C. or Chicago.

-• Go on a beach vacation to destinations like Myrtle Beach, SC, or Miami, FL.
+• Take a beach vacation to Myrtle Beach, the Outer Banks, or the Gulf Coast.

 • Long Weekend: Friday, July 4 – Sunday, July 6